dynatrace-wwse/enablement-business-observability/lab-guide/content/02_bizevents_oneagent/02_bizevents_oneagent_open_pipeline/index.md

 ### Conclusion

-We have completed the Business Event OpenPipeline section for `Placer Order` step  of the `Order to Shipped` business process.
-This section covered how to use OpenPipleline to replace the null value fields for  `orderId`, `revenue`, `country` with the correct values.
-In the next section we will validate the data using the `Notebook's App`.
+We have completed the Business Event OpenPipeline section for `Place Order` step of the `Order to Shipped` business process.
+This section covered how to use OpenPipeline to replace the null values  for `orderId`, `revenue`, `country` with the correct values.
+The next section will validate the data.